-Every visitor is after something a little different from their stay in the capital, so this Guide To London is ideal.
-While some will want to follow the tourist trail; others are seeking culture; while yet another group wants to visit the best pubs and restaurants on the map.
-You might even try to include a little of everything in your visit whether you are coming for a day or a week.
+Every visitor is after something a little different from their stay in the city, so this Guide To London is perfect.
+While some will want to follow the tourist trail; others are seeking culture; while yet another group wants to visit the best pubs and restaurants in London.
+You may want to try including a little of everything in your visit whether you are coming for a day or a week.

 However, whatever you want from your visit there is something for everyone and this guide will help you find your way around and guide you to the best on offer.

 There are so many tourist attractions to see in London that it is best to plan out what you want to visit ahead of time, so you miss nothing.
 Then plot your route either on an Underground map, a street map or decide which open-topped bus you will hop on to see as much as possible, in the shortest time.

 It’s often best to group attractions together, so for example, if you are heading to the South Bank you can take in Tower Bridge, The London Eye, the London Aquarium and then move on to the Palace of Westminster and Big Ben.
 St. Paul’s Cathedral, the Natural History Museum and the Science Museum are all worth a visit as are Trafalgar Square, Kensington Palace, Buckingham Palace, and the Globe Theatre.
 You can choose which of them you are just going to view from the outside and which you will spend longer touring.